Noita is coming to Early Access with a date set in September as an action roguelite shooter where every pixel is simulated.

 Noita is set for an Early Access launch on September 24, 2019.
 The game will be available on Humble Store, Steam, and itch.io.
 More information about Noita can be found on the game’s website at noitagame.com.

 Nolla Games (@NollaGames Twitter) is an independent game studio based in Helsinki, Finland.
 The studio was formed by Petri Purho, Olli Harjola and Arvi Teikari.
 Previous titles from the studio’s founders include Crayon Physics Deluxe, The Swapper, and Baba Is You.

-By clicking the Humble Bundle link, Nano Gaming News may receive a small share of any sale made through this link.
+By clicking any Humble Bundle links on this site, Nano Gaming News may receive a small share of any sale made through these links.